yasm/yasm.github.com/index.md

 and a hand-written parser for instructions strikes a great balance between the strengths and weaknesses of each approach.

-* A [[NASM syntax|NasmSyntax]] lexer written in re2c.
+* A [NASM syntax]({{site.wiki}}/NasmSyntax) lexer written in re2c.
 A highly efficient scanner generator (almost always faster than lex/flex), it's also very embeddable due to its code generation methodology, allowing a number of re2c scanners to be used in various places in yasm without any worries about naming conflicts.

-* A [[GAS syntax|GasSyntax]] lexer written in re2c.
+* A [GAS syntax]({{site.wiki}}/GasSyntax) lexer written in re2c.

 * Many of the modular interfaces at least superficially finished.
 This is still an area that needs a lot of work.